Apollo 11

 Apollo 12 starts with a similar issue from the final image of Apollo 11, and interestingly the circumstances are the same, with the magazine concerned involved in taking photographs of Earth, Moon, then Earth again.

-A zoomed and cropped version of the Apollo image is shown below left, and I have also altered brightness levels to make features easier to determine.
-This has had little or no effect on the dark areas of the lunar surface.
-On the right is the VMA projection for 07:00 on 17/11/69.
+A zoomed and cropped version of the Apollo image is shown below left, on the right is the LRO projection for 07:00 on 17/11/69.

 It’s also possible that increasing distance and different lens use has caused less sharp focus and poorer image quality, contributing further to the discrepancy, but my money is on the camera.